camunda/camunda-bpm-examples/multi-tenancy/tenant-identifier-shared/README.md

 * How to deploy a process definition with a tenant-id,
 * How to start a process instance from a process definition with a tenant-id,
-* How to implement a service task which uses the tenant-id from the process instance
+* How to implement a service task which uses the tenant-id from the process instance,
+* How to use multi-tenancy with Camunda Web Applications

 The example process for the tenants looks like: